carbon-language/carbon-lang/clang/docs/UsersManual.rst

 clang-cl
 ========

-clang-cl is an alternative command-line interface to Clang driver, designed for compatibility with the Visual C++ compiler, cl.exe.
+clang-cl is an alternative command-line interface to Clang, designed for compatibility with the Visual C++ compiler, cl.exe.

 To enable clang-cl to find system headers, libraries, and the linker when run